DKIM, SPF, and DMARC Explained Simply

 - Too many lookups: SPF allows max 10 DNS lookups.
 Each

-includecounts.
-Flatten if needed. - Using
+includecounts. - Using

 +all: This authorizes everyone.
 Never do this. - Forgetting a service: If you use Mailchimp AND SendPigeon, include both.